 Amami Oshima is a remote island around a one-hour flight from Kagoshima Airport.
 Many centuries of isolation meant life evolved undisturbed as it adapted to the environment, resulting in species unique to the island.
 Today, the islands continue to support a diverse collection of flora and fauna including the Amami rabbit, the Amami Ishikawa’s frog and the Amami jay (Lidth’s jay).

 Amami Oshima’s inland terrain varies from pastoral in the north to rugged in the southern and central areas where mountain forest covers 90 percent of the landscape.
-Heavy rainfall throughout the year (300 centimeters) feeds the subtropical evergreen trees and ferns in the forests that, in turn, support many other forms of life.
+Heavy rainfall throughout the year (3,000 millimeters; 118 in.) feeds the subtropical evergreen trees and ferns in the forests that, in turn, support many other forms of life.
 Similarly, the island’s beaches sustain the lifecycles of sea turtles who come to lay their eggs in coves along the shore, and around 220 species of coral live in the warm ocean currents off the island’s coast.